loighic/loighic.github.io/_pages/macro/pt1a/trade.md

 terms of geography and absolute advantage is incomplete.
 Successful trading actually occurs because of comparative advantages.

-Recall from the [previous chapter](/macro/advantage/) that a country has a **comparative advantage** when it can produce a good at a lower **opportunity cost** than some other country.
-The country with the comparative advantage gives up less of good A to produce good B. Next, we develop the concepts of absolute and comparative advantage in greater detail and relate them to trade.
+A country has a **comparative advantage** when it can produce a good at a lower **opportunity cost** than some other country.
+The country with the comparative advantage gives up less of good A to produce good B.

-##### A numerical example of absolute and comparative advantage
+Now, let's apply these concepts to international trade.

+##### Absolute advantage, comparative advantage, and trade

 Consider a hypothetical world with two countries, Saudi Arabia and the United States, and two products, oil and corn.
 Further, assume that